 Appliances which are equipped for operation on different power supplies shall be tested for each of the supply conditions indicated on the rating plate (see 8.3.3.1 and 8.3.3.2).

-8.3.4 General conditions for the use of baskets, containers and shelves
+8.3.4 General conditions for the use of baskets, containers, shelves and trays

-All shelves, and only those baskets and containers which have been taken into consideration when determining the storage volume, shall be in position.
+All shelves, and only those baskets, containers and trays which have been taken into consideration when determining the storage volume, shall be in position.